Religious Education Aims

 Our school follows the curriculum strategy – Learning and Growing as the People of God - provided by the Archdiocese of Birmingham for teaching RE in a Catholic primary school.

 RE is allocated 10% of curriculum time in line with the expectations of the Archdiocese.
-In Key Stage 2 this is two and half hours per week and in Key Stage 1 this is two and a quarter hours.
 Children will participate in whole school masses, class masses, hymn practices and prayer services.

 It is suggested that two lessons per week should be allocated to the Programme of Study for RE, whilst a third lesson could be story, song or reflective meditation to reinforce that week's teaching.